 Laser hair removal works by sending a concentrated beam of light to target the melanin, or pigment, in your hair.
 For the laser to work its magic, it needs a clear contrast between the hair and the skin.
 This is why the ideal candidate for traditional laser hair removal has light skin and dark hair.
 The laser can easily “find” the dark hair against the lighter skin and destroy the follicle without affecting the surrounding tissue.
 If your hair is blond, white, or gray, the laser has a much harder time finding a target, which makes the treatment less effective.

-How Skin Tone and Hair Color Play a Role
+Why Your Skin and Hair Color Matter

 So, what’s the bottom line?
 It all comes down to pigment.
 Electrolysis is effective for everyone because its method is pigment-independent; it treats the follicle itself, not the color in the hair.
 Laser hair removal, on the other hand, is pigment-dependent.
 While newer laser technologies have made the treatment safer for a wider range of skin tones, the core requirement of having dark hair remains.
 If you have dark hair and are looking for significant hair reduction, laser can be a great option.
 But for true, permanent removal that works on any hair color, electrolysis stands out as the most versatile and definitive treatment.